moonlight8978/csharp-getting-started/README.md

-# Simple Blockchain for learning C# purpose
+# Simple Blockchain implementation for learning C# purpose

 Write a the rest of the project to make the following program running